from starting to cut the wood

 I visit the mask carver in his studio and observe him preparing the tools and his wood.

-The stage fades into darkness with a soundscape of an Indonesian village with chickens, birds, people’s activities and into the studio of a mask carver, who starts to carve a mask: from using the saw, axt, chisels, knife, sandpaper until a fine brush.
+The stage fades into darkness with a soundscape of an Indonesian village with chickens, birds, people’s activities and into the studio of the mask carver, who starts to carve a mask: from using the saw, ax, chisels, knife, sandpaper until a fine brush.
 The sounds are reflecting on his work pace, the very specific steps of his process of mask making and his relationship towards his work materials and tools.
-Each of these sounds have their own specific pacing and pattern, which opens up images, feelings, associations.
+Each of these sounds have their own pacing and pattern, which opens up images, feelings, associations.

 I am thinking of the shift, this moment in history when machines started to replace body movements.
 When a new rhythm was created and human touch started to disappear.
 What is the rhythm of the digital world?

 The observations shift into the philosophy of work, in which quotes of various philosophers are been recalled.
 The process of mask making is becoming a metaphor of the relationship of human mankind to work, the relationship of human mankind to its own existence.

 Performer/Choreographer: Ari Ersandi